Slumhunden/spring-backend-template/README.md

 This is a simple template.
 Change the name of the packages if you want to use a different name than spring-backend-template.

 Go to src/main/java/ and change the name of the package to the desired name.
+To rename: right click template.springbackendtemplate -> refactor -> rename -> all directories.

 Also check the pom.xml file and change the name of the artifactId and groupId to the one you want to use.